Waverley Park: Current status

+On 14 December 2011, Waverley Park was renamed to the Ricoh Centre under naming rights.
+In November 2021, Hawthorn renamed its training and administrative facility Bunjil Bagora, a term originating from the Woiwurrung–Taungurung language.

+Waverley Park remained in use for occasional Victorian Amateur Football Association (VAFA) matches.
+A Thirds match between and was played at the ground on 14 April 2024.

 In 2018, the Hawthorn Football Club announced plans to build a new training and administration facility named the Kennedy Community Centre in Dingley to replace Waverley Park.

-In early 2025, Waverley Park was officially placed on the market for sale, with the Waverley Park Elite Training and Administration Complex plus adjoining Goodlife Health Club Gym valued at around $20 million.
+In early 2025, Waverley Park was officially listed for sale, with the Waverley Park Elite Training and Administration Complex, along with the adjoining Goodlife Health Club Gym, valued at c.$20 million.
 In June 2025, the AFL announced it had purchased Waverley Park from the Hawthorn Football Club for an undisclosed sum.

-Hawthorn commenced moving from Waverley Park to the Kennedy Community Centre in October 2025, with Hawthorn's AFLW team holding their final training session at the venue on Tuesday 21 October 2025.
+Hawthorn commenced moving from Waverley Park to the Kennedy Community Centre in October 2025, with Hawthorn's AFLW team holding their final training session at the venue on 21 October 2025.